 Go to Tendrel Thang to get a glimpse of the 2nd Day of Thimphu Festival and stay at the festival for about an hour or so.

-National Textile Museum which is a good place to see the art of traditional weaving being kept alive and preserved through exhibition and has a good collection of old textiles which are rich in colors and designs .
+National Textile Museum which is a good place to see the art of traditional weaving being kept alive and preserved through exhibition and has a good collection of old textiles that are rich in colors and designs.
 You will also see people weaving with intricate designs.

-Simply Bhutan- A living museum of rural of life which provides and tourists with fascinating insights into the Bhutanese material culture and way of life.
+Simply Bhutan- A living museum of rural life that provides and tourists with fascinating insights into the Bhutanese material culture and way of life.

-After lunch drive for about 30 minutes to the base camp of Tango monastery and hike up to the monastery .
-The walk up to the Monastery is through the forest filled with Rhododendron flower trees which will be full boom during April month.
+After lunch drives for about 30 minutes to the base camp of Tango Monastery and hikes up to the monastery.
+The walk up to the Monastery is through the forest filled with Rhododendron flower trees which will be in full bloom during April month.
 Tango monastery is the center for higher studies for monks.
 The view from Tango Monastery is breathtakingly beautiful.
 You will experience complete peace and serenity in this area.
 After visiting the monastery, walk back to the road and then drive back to Thimphu.

 Overnight at the hotel in Thimphu.

 After breakfast, travel to Punakha and Wangdue through Dochula Pass 3140m.
 In the clear spring sky, you can enjoy the panoramic view of the Himalayan ranges.
 Then pass by the beautiful 108 Chortens built on the hill by her MajestyAshi Dorji Wangmo Wangchuck (Queen Mother of Bhutan) for the security and well being of His Majesty, the King of Bhutan.